BASED-EDGE/cron-btsync/README.md

 cdk

-ec2 that deploys a resoli sync container + ebs data store
+ec2 that deploys a resoli sync container https://github.com/linuxserver/docker-resilio-sync (since it will run on arm arch) + ebs data store

 lambda on cron to turn machine on off